-Current Research TopicsA more detailed description of my research and publications are given on my Device modelling webpage
+Current Research TopicsA more detailed description of my research and publications are given on Alison Walker's Research webpage

 My research groupIan Thompson, organic devices (Extmos EU project)